bromagosa/Snap4Arduino/README.md

     --snap              Pulls the latest Snap! version.
     --nwjs              Pulls the latest nwjs.io stable version.
-    --nodemodules       Pulls all NodeJS modules needed for all desktop versions.
+    --desktop           Pulls all NodeJS modules needed for desktop versions.
+    --chromium          Pulls all NodeJS modules needed for the web extension.
+    --cli               Pulls all NodeJS modules needed for command-line version.
     --all               Does all of the above.

 Once your local setup is ready, you can use the ``build`` script as follows: